The Conformal Universe II: Conformal Symmetry, its Spontaneous Breakdown and Higgs Fields in Conformally Flat Spacetime: The conformal group and its representations

 where $b x$ stands for $b^\mu x_\mu$.
-These are commonly known as {\em special conformal transformations}, but we will call them {\em elations}, since this is the name coined for them by Cartan in 1922 \cite{CARTAN1}.

-In conclusion, the topologically connected component of the complete invariance group of causal ordering in the $n$D Minkow\-ski spacetime is the {\em $n$--dimensional conformal group} ${C}(1, n-1)$ formed of transformations (\ref{transl})--(\ref{elat}), comprehensively depending on $n(n+3)/2+1$ real parameters.
+These are commonly known as {\em special conformal transformations}, but we call them {\em elations}, since this is the name coined for them by Cartan in 1922 \cite{CARTAN1}.
+In conclusion, the topologically connected component of the complete invariance group of causal order in the $n$D Minkow\-ski spacetime is the {\em $n$--dimensional conformal group} ${C}(1, n-1)$ formed of transformations (\ref{transl})--(\ref{elat}), comprehensively depending on $n(n+3)/2+1$ real parameters.